Baltics and Beyond

 The legacy of Warsaw’s most famous son is very much in evidence in the Polish capital, and today we embark on the ‘Chopin trail’ visiting the house where Frederic Chopin lived for 20 years.
 The house today features furniture from that era as well as an Erard piano that belonged to Franz Liszt.
 Later we enter the Holy Cross Church which has an urn containing the heart of Chopin.

-The morning is at leisure before we transfer to the airport for our flight to Dubai.
+The morning is at leisure until we head to the airport for our flight to Dubai.

 On arrival in Dubai we connect with our Emirates flight to Australia.